-A short-term action plan shall be followed in order to conserve and manage ecosystems in collaboration with the management authorities in a strategic manner that gives due consideration to the interaction of different species on the different islands.
+A short-term action plan shall be followed in order to conserve and manage ecosystems in collaboration with relevant organizations in a strategic manner that gives due consideration to the interaction of different species on the different islands.

-The action plan clarifies relationships such as predation and competition among different species from a scientific perspective.
-Based on this data, short-term goals and areas of priority shall be determined for each approach that the management authorities implement to mitigate human impact, including alien species management strategies.
+Through this action plan, data will be gathered per island on predatory and competitive relationships among different species from a scientific perspective.
+Based on this data, short-term goals and areas of priority shall be determined for each approach that relevant organizations implement to rectify the effects of human intervention, including alien species management strategies.